Updated on 2025-08-12 GMT+08:00

 • Enabling database audit

-Click Enable Audit in the Operation column of the asset list to enable the audit function for OBS assets.
+Click Enable Audit in the Operation column of the asset list to enable audit for OBS assets.
 After this function is enabled, you can view audit records in OBS Usage Audit.
+Enabling this function will incur additional request fees.